 Dry needling is a technique used in alternative medicine that focuses on treating pain and movement impairments using fine needles targeted at trigger points.
 Trigger points are tender points in the skeletal muscle that can cause pain when squeezed or pressed.

-The extremely small injuries that are created as result of the needle being inserter into the skin may bring about a local healing response in the dysfunctional, painful tissue, effectively improving normal function through the body’s intrinsic and natural healing process.
-Furthermore, Dry Needling is able to stimulate neural pathways which blocks pain by disrupting pain messages being sent to the central nervous system.
+The extremely small injuries created after the needle is being inserted into skin may trigger a local healing process in the affected area.
+This results in an effective improvement of the body’s normal functioning through its own intrinsic and natural healing process.
+Dry needling can stimulate the neural pathways that block pain by creating a disruption on the pain messages sent to the nervous central system.

-Dry Needling has been proven to help the following conditions:
+Dry needling has been deemed to be effective in helping treat the following health conditions:

 Prior to the start of the treatment, an initial consultation will be conducted to determine the areas of the body that are causing physical pain or emotional distress to the patient.
 Also, a brief physical examination and medical and health history will be completed to determine if dry needling is appropriate to the patient’s needs.

 After preparing the needles, the practitioner properly sterilises the patient’s skin to begin the treatment process.
 Similar to acupuncture, the practitioner will start inserting the fine, sterilised needles into the skin, targeting specific trigger points.

 The number of sessions for a dry needling treatment will depend on the symptoms’ severity, with short-term relief being experienced after the treatment.

 Learn more about acupuncture and Alexander Technique to help for chronic neck pain.Read more